LatifahAbuhamamah/Installing-Robot-Arm-Packages-in-ROS/README.md

 - This action establishes a virtual environment that allows you to proceed with the ROS installation and setup.

 ### 3. Running Commands in Terminal on Ubuntu :
-Launch a terminal in Ubuntu (within the virtual machine) and execute the following commands:
+Launch a terminal in Ubuntu and execute the following commands:

 3.1 Update and Upgrade Ubuntu:
 ```